Journey Groups: Frequently Asked Questions

 Why should we do this?

-When James preached on November 6, he gave four biblical reasons every believer should be making disciples:
+When FBC Prattville initially launched Journey groups, we gave four biblical reasons every believer should be making disciples:

 - God's Word commands it.
 In Matthew 28:19-20, Jesus said "Go and make disciples of all nations... teaching them to observe all things I have commanded you.
 In addition, 2 Timothy 2:2 says, "What you have heard from me, commit to faithful people who will be able to teach others also."

 - Making disciples is not up to the staff of the church.
 Ephesians 4:11-15 teaches that the role of the ministers in a church is to equip the saints for the work of the ministry.
-And the work of the ministry is to make disciples.
-That doesn't mean the staff is exempt from making disciples; it just means that their primary job is to help you do it.
+The work of the ministry is to make disciples.
+That doesn't mean the staff is exempt from making disciples...it just means their primary job is to help you do it.
 Think of it this way: Shepherds don't make sheep.
 Sheep make sheep!

 Still have questions?
-Email James at and we will do our best to get an answer to you.
+Email Bro.
+Travis, and we will do our best to get an answer to you.